a web site comprises 3 main things

 3) suggest a style of font if you have a preference e.g Arial, Times New Roman or whatever you fancy.

-4) let me have a word document with an outline of the information you would like on each page.
+4) let us have a word document with an outline of the information you would like on each page.

-5) let me know the domain name/address you would like e.g. your business name, www.haveysbricksltd.co.uk or it could be just a descriptive name e.g. www.bestcabbages.com – whatever you choose I can check if it is available and suggest an alternative if the name is already in use - it might be an idea to suggest a couple of names just in case.
+5) let us know the domain name/address you would like e.g. your business name, www.haveysbricksltd.co.uk or it could be just a descriptive name e.g. www.bestcabbages.com – whatever you choose we can check if it is available and suggest an alternative if the name is already in use – it might be an idea to suggest a couple of names just in case.

 6) supply some photos e.g. yourself, something relating to your business.

-7) if you already have a logo then let me have a copy - if not let me know the general theme/idea you have in mind and I’ll see if I can find or create something suitable – I can turn most ideas into something artistic!
+7) if you already have a logo then let us have a copy – if not let us know the general theme/idea you have in mind and we’ll see if we can find or create something suitable – we can turn most ideas into something artistic!

 a word of caution…

-it can take between 3 and 6 months before any web site is usefully available for unsolicited enquiries i.e. people looking and finding your site via search engines.
+it can take up to 3 months before any web site is usefully available for unsolicited enquiries i.e. people looking and finding your site via search engines.

 You need to look at your web site as an investment with a pay back over 4 years.